 So we’d suggest that before you sign up for a broadband-only deal, you take a good look at home phone and broadband bundles available in your area.
 You can do that with our handy postcode checker.

-But if you live in shared house or family home with multiple occupants who stream TV a lot and play online video games, we’d suggest you spend a bit more and get a faster fibre broadband service.
+On the other hand, if you live in shared house or family home with multiple occupants who regularly stream TV and play online video games, we’d suggest you spend a bit more and get a faster fibre broadband service.

 The good news is that if you do sign up for a broadband package that's not suitable, your provider will allow you to upgrade to a faster service.